tcltk/tcl/doc/markdown/define.md

 **self**
 : This command is equivalent to calling [oo::objdefine][objdefine] on the class being defined (see [Configuring objects] below for a description of the supported values of *subcommand*).
 It follows the same general pattern of argument handling as the [oo::define][define] and [oo::objdefine][objdefine] commands, and "[oo::define][define] *class* **self** *subcommand ...*" operates identically to "[oo::objdefine][objdefine] *class subcommand ...*".

-    If no arguments at all are used, this gives the name of the class currently being configured.
-If in a private definition context (see the **private** definition command, below), the definitions on the class object will also be made in a private definition context.
+    [If no arguments at all are used, this gives the name of the class currently being configured.]{version="TIP470"} [If in a private definition context (see the **private** definition command, below), the definitions on the class object will also be made in a private definition context.]{version="TIP500"}

 **superclass** ?*-slotOperation*? ?*className ...*?
 : This slot (see [Slotted definitions] below) allows the alteration of the superclasses of the class being defined.
 Each *className* argument names one class that is to be a superclass of the defined class.
 Note that objects must not be changed from being classes to being non-classes or vice-versa, that an empty parent class is equivalent to [oo::object][object], and that the parent classes of [oo::object][object] and [oo::class][class] may not be modified.
 By default, this slot works by replacement.